 Standing desks in the workplace are hugely popular!
 And if there’s one thing workplace research can agree on, it’s that too much sitting is bad for you.
 But there’s a solution for office workers!

 Numerous studies have shown that switching between sitting, walking, and standing desks in the workplace is vital to your health.
 Some evidence also suggests that staying active during the workday can improve your mood and mind.

 Naturally, these benefits help employers, too.
-Studies have found that standing desks can increase productivity, job satisfaction, and workplace communication.
+Studies have found that standing desks in the workplace can increase productivity, job satisfaction, and workplace communication.

 If you’re thinking about adding stand-up desks to your facility, but you need a little more information to justify the investment, here are 7 fascinating benefits of using standing desks in the workplace.
 We’ve also included a few strategies for integrating standing desks on a 1:1 or shared basis at the end of this post.